 *When buying produce, organic is always best if you can swing it!

 I also keep a lot of nice-to-have additions on hand.
-I’d recommend adding at least three of the following to each smoothie because you want it to be a meal replacement that will keep you satiated for several hours:
+I’d recommend adding at least two of the following to each smoothie because you want it to be a meal replacement that will keep you satiated for several hours:

 - If they’re in season…